iamovrhere/ConnectionGeographyJS/README.md

  [ ] Rework the project as MVP UserScript/Plugin, re-using some snippets of the old HTML & JavaScript
   * **May need to rework into Plugin due to CSP issues**

+ [ ] Refactor and modernize ancient 2014 code.
- [ ] Detail the setup of this script + dependencies
+ [ ] Rework the project using actual library vs. vanilla JavaScript [ ] Detail the setup of this script + dependencies
- [ ] Rework the project using actual library vs. vanilla JavaScript [ ] Work on missing features
+ [ ] Work on missing features